top of page

 These are the areas where future risk can be reduced.
 Not by asking why people failed to follow the rules, but by asking how the system made those actions make sense.

-In reality, the same patterns exist in almost every organisation.
+It’s easy to look at an aviation incident and see something distant from the corporate world.
+In reality, similar patterns exist in almost every organisation.
 Leaders often ask why people did not follow the process, the policy, or the plan.
 Investigations frequently conclude with statements about what individuals failed to do.

 When outcomes are poor, it is rarely because people chose to ignore the rules.
 It is more related to the system not providing them with the awareness, clarity, or support needed to apply those rules effectively.